membase/cucumberl/README.markdown

 ## Running cucumberl

+Running cucumberl on the command line is very simple.
+Just execute the cucumberl self-contained escript.

-To run a feature file through cucumberl, the erlang API is...
+To run a feature file through cucumberl using the erlang API...

     cucumberl:run(PathToFeatureFile, StepDefinitionModules).